fedyacpp/BlumClicker/README.md

 *RU README [here](https://github.com/fedyacpp/BlumClicker/blob/main/README_ru.md).*

 BlumClicker is a tool that automates interacting with Telegram using image-based object detection powered by YOLOv5.
 It’s specifically trained to spot snowflakes in Blum's Drop Game.

+## Requirements

+* **NVIDIA GPU (Recommended):** For optimal performance, an NVIDIA graphics card from the RTX 20 series or newer is highly recommended.
+This is due to the reliance on CUDA cores for YOLOv5's object detection.
+* **CPU (Alternative):**  If you don't have a compatible NVIDIA GPU, you can still run the script using your CPU.
+However, be aware that the frame rate will be significantly lower, potentially leading to inaccurate clicks as the snowflakes might move before the script reacts.

 ## TODO